- ✎ Updated

 If you want to be the best accountant you can be, then passing the CPA exam is a no brainer.

-Your next step needs to be find the best CPA review course for you.
+Your next step needs to be finding the best CPA review course for you.

 This is going to be a significant investment and the last thing you want to do is "cheap" out on a course that doesn't give you the tools you need to pass the CPA exam on your first try.